Rajamanikyam: Plot

-At night Raja Selvam, being absolutely drunk and weeping comes to Manikyam's house and apologizes for all his past deeds and embraces him - burying all differences.
+At that night Selvam, being absolutely drunk and weeping comes to Manikyam's house and apologizes for all his past deeds and embraces him - burying all differences.
 He asks Manikyam not to leave them.
 Manikyam is deeply moved and laments that, Raja Rathnam was unfortunate as he 'left early' (An untimely death) and he could not witness the conciliation.
-Varghese, a close confidant of Raja Rathnam, reveals that, Rathnam was rather 'packed off' (A murder) - resulting in the narration of the deceit and Manikyam and acolytes go in search for the actual assailant.
-When the latter individual is caught, he reveals the main conspirator, Simon Nadar.
-Towards the end of the movie, Raja Selvam and Simon Nadar gets into a duel.
-Selvam, beaten badly by Simon Nadar and his goons was about to be killed.
-However, Bellary and his men came to rescue and fight off Simon.
+Varghese, a close confidant and trusted ally of Raja Rathnam, reveals that he was rather 'packed off' (A murder) - resulting in the narration of the deceit and Manikyam and acolytes go in search for the actual assailant.
+When the real culprit is caught, he reveals the main conspirator was Simon.
+Selvam and Simon gets into an argument-turned-fight.
+Selvam gets beaten badly by Simon and his goons was about to be killed.
+However, Manikyam, Raju and their henchman Varkey came to rescue Selvam and fight off Simon and his henchmen.

-At the Climax, Bellari releases a bull towards Simon for killing his father and trying to destroy his family and kills him.
-He reunites with Rajaselvam and takes him home.
-The movie ends when Rajamanikyam, who is half-blind, says, "Now I have both eyes", signifying Raju (whom he considers a brother) and Raja Selvam.
+Manikyam releases a bull towards Simon and kills him for killing Raja Rathnam and trying to destroy his family.
+He reunites with Selvam and takes him home.
+The movie ends when Rajamanikyam, who is half-blind, says, "Now I have both eyes", signifying Raju and Selvam.